 Step 9.
 Water Meter Savings

 You could be saving money if you use a water meter instead of monthly set bills.
-If you have fewer people in your house than bedrooms then consider a water meter.
+Consider a water meter if you have fewer people in your home than in bedrooms.

 It can save around £30 each month.

-Give the water company a call and ask about a trial of a water meter.
-If it saves you money then great, If it doesn’t then convert back to monthly bills.
+Give the water company a call and ask about a water meter trial.
+If it saves you money, then great; if it doesn’t, then convert back to monthly bills.

 Step 10.
 Cash-Back Sites Are Great

-Cashback sites are a great way to save money by shopping as you normally would.
+Cashback sites are a great way to save money by shopping as you usually would.
 You simply shop online and receive a percentage back as cash.

 Step 11.
 Clear Debt (The Amazing Snowball Strategy)

-Imagine not having any outgoing debts each month.
-No car payment, no credit card payments, no loan payments.
+Imagine not having any outgoing debts each month: no car payments, no credit card payments, no loan payments.

 How much would it save you?

-Simply list your debts in order of high to low.
-Big loans at the top and small credit cards at the bottom.
+List your debts from high to low — big loans at the top and small credit cards at the bottom.